schau-er/novelwriter_specs/planning/features/README.md

 This folder contains details on features related to collaboration tools.

+### extras/

+This folder contains details on features related to extras, i.e. things that don't fit anywhere else.

 ### manuscript/

 This folder contains details on features related to writing the manuscript.